ART-Protocol-Organization/docs/whitepaper/whitepaper.md

 4. **Security** : Ownership of assets is securely managed through the decentralized ledger of the blockchain.

 #### 1.3.2 ART Protocol’s RWA Authentication and Trading System
-Artcoin is transforming the traditional asset custody and trading system through its **NFT-based RWA authentication service**.
+ART Protocol is transforming the traditional asset custody and trading system through its **NFT-based RWA authentication service**.
 1. **NFT Authentication**
     - The Artcoin platform verifies RWAs, such as artworks, and issues NFTs representing these assets.
     - These NFTs contain ownership and authentication information, making it easy to verify the authenticity and ownership of assets.